Mani di bambini in sierra leone

 In 2014, the country was hit by another major crisis: the Ebola epidemic.
 Between 2014 and 2016, Sierra Leone recorded more than 14,000 cases and over 3,900 deaths, making it one of the worst public health emergencies in its history.
 The outbreak overwhelmed the already fragile health system and deeply affected communities — impacts that are still being felt today.

-Key Projects
+Ongoing Projects

 Distance Support Program

-For over 20 years, AVSI’s Distance Support Program has enabled 801 children (401 girls, 400 boys) to access and complete their education.
+For over 20 years, AVSI’s Distance Support Program has enabled 801 children to access and complete their education.
 Most of the supported children attend Holy Family Schools in Madina-Tabai and Mayenkineh, which serve the Lokoh Town and Calaba Town communities.
 The school in Mayenkineh, built through AVSI’s efforts, is managed by FHM.
 Children are supported from preschool to secondary education in Freetown, and at the primary level in Madina-Tabai.
 In addition to covering school fees and supplies, AVSI offers close, continuous monitoring of each child's progress and works to ensure their overall well-being within the community.

 AVSI in Sierra Leone, follow the updates on our social medias